LIVING WITH A PERFECTIONIST PARTNER

 WHAT IS PERFECTIONISM?

 Perfectionism often stems from a desire for flawlessness and can manifest in various areas, such as work, appearance, and personal relationships.
+There are two main categories of perfectionism:

 1. Unrealistic expectations & criticism: Perfectionist partners often set impossibly high standards for themselves and others.
 This can create pressure to meet these standards, leading to feelings of inadequacy in a relationship.
 Even minor mistakes or imperfections may be called out, leaving the non-perfectionist partner feeling judged.
 This can erode confidence and lead to resentment, as constant criticism feels overwhelming.